Treatment For Antidepressant Dependence

 Finding Help Now

 Treatment is available for anyone who wants to stop taking antidepressants.
 If antidepressants haven’t worked for you or you have severe depression, it’s worth looking into inpatient or outpatient treatment.
 You may also require special treatment if you have a co-occurring substance abuse problem.
-If you’re ready t0 end your battle with antidepressant addiction, contact a dedicated treatment provider to learn about your treatment options today.
+If you’re ready t0 end your battle with antidepressant addiction, contact a treatment provider to learn about treatment options today.